-4 This population was projected using data from the 2007 census, an exponential growth function and an average growth rate of 5.4 percent.
+&lt;sup>4 This population figure was projected using data from the 2007 census, an exponential growth function and an average growth rate of 5.4 percent.

-Head of Statistics at the Tigray Regional Education Bureau and Mr. Ato Kahsu of the Mekelle City Education Office.
-The interviews conducted by the researcher ranged from one to three hours in duration and provided insights on challenges in the education sector and what needs to be done to address them.5
+June and August 2008.
+Quantitative data were obtained with the assistance of Mr. Ato Gebremedihn, Head of Statistics at the Tigray Regional Education Bureau, and Mr. Ato Kahsu, of the Mekelle City Education Office.
+The interviews conducted by the researcher ranged from one to three hours in duration and provided insights on challenges in the education sector and what needs to be done to address them.

-The needs assessment uses an Excel-based tool developed by UNESCO, known as the Education Policy and Strategy Simulation (or EPSSIM), to project student enrollments, determine staffing and facility requirements and estimate financial resource requirements.
+The needs assessment uses an Excel-based tool developed by UNESCO, known as the Education Policy and Strategy Simulation (or EPSSim), to project student enrollments, determine staffing and facility requirements and estimate financial resource requirements.

-1.4 Limitations
+1.4.Limitations